 Sierra Sidewinder, Steel spinning roller coaster at Knott's Berry Farm in Buena Park, California

-Sierra Sidewinder is a steel roller coaster at Knott's Berry Farm in Buena Park with a track measuring 1,410 feet long.
-The ride uses four cars per train that spin freely during operation, causing passengers to rotate in different directions throughout the journey.
+Sierra Sidewinder is a steel roller coaster at Knott's Berry Farm in Buena Park, California.
+The train is made up of cars that spin freely as the ride moves, so passengers rotate in different directions rather than always facing forward.

-The ride was designed by Mack Rides, a manufacturer from Germany, and opened in May 2007 at Knott's Berry Farm.
-It became the eighth roller coaster added to the park, marking another milestone in the development of attractions at the location.
+The ride was built by Mack Rides, a manufacturer based in Germany, and opened at Knott's Berry Farm in May 2007.
+It was the eighth roller coaster to join the park's lineup.

 The community of curious travelers